Rs 6 lakh a piece vacuum loos coming up at Churchgate station

-Churchgate to get five new ‘intelligent’ loos worth Rs 6 lakh each, these toilets will be installed within a month’s time
+Soon, commuters using washrooms at suburban stations will no longer have to deal with repulsive sights as Churchgate will get five new 'intelligent' loos worth Rs 6 lakh each, which will be installed in a month

 Soon, commuters using the washroom facilities at suburban stations will no longer have to deal with the repulsive site of messy toilets.

 The existing toilet facility at Churchgate station that will soon make way for the new software-operated loos

 As part of its upgradation plan, the Indian Railways (IR) will be installing ‘vacuum toilets’ — similar to the ones used in aircrafts.

 To begin with, the project will commence on a pilot basis at Churchgate station during which five such toilets will be installed within a month’s time.
 Each of the toilets is worth R6 lakh, six times the cost of the existing ones.